sharplispers/cormanlisp/README.md

 ## Support

 This source release of Corman Lisp is not officially supported, commercially or otherwise.
-For discussion of Corman Lisp, see the unofficial [Corman Lisp mailing list](https://groups.google.com/d/forum/cormanlisp).
+For discussion of this source release of Corman Lisp, see the unofficial [Corman Lisp mailing list](https://groups.google.com/d/forum/cormanlisp).